tungbq/PureML/README.md

 <br />

-## 📋 How it works

-Just add a few lines of code.
-You don't need to change the way you work.
-PureML is a Python library that uploads metadata to S3.

 If you are trying to manage versions of dataset all you have to do is use our decorator `@dataset`.

 For managing models we have to use `@model` decorator.
 We have some other features built in such as data lineage and branching.
-For more information refer docs.
+For more information refer [docs](https://docs.pureml.com).

 <br/>

+### 2. Pureml-eval : Testing & Quality Control

 #### Step 1: Use an existing model for validation